-It is the force per unit area that is exerted on the walls of that container.
-That is what pressure is.
-But what Maxwell did, -- -- and this is 1850, that he could understand this macroscopic pressure in terms of the individual forces of the molecules when they hit the container.
+What Maxwell did was recognize that he could understand this macroscopic pressure in terms of the individual forces of the molecules when they hit the container.
 In other words, he proposed that this gas was composed of these molecules and that these molecules were moving.

 That was his proposal.

 And that when they moved and hit the walls of the container, well, that was the force that was exerted by the gas.
-In other words, the force was really the individual forces, F sub i, here, of the individual molecules.
+In other words, the force was really the individual forces, f sub i here of the individual molecules.

 That total force was the individual force of the molecules hitting the walls of the container.
 That is what led to this macroscopic concept, the macroscopic quantity of pressure.
 That was his idea.

-Well, if that was his idea, he carried it through, now, to a prediction.
-The idea is that this force arises from the individual forces of these individual molecules hitting the walls of the container.
+Well, if that was his idea, he carried it through now to a prediction.
+The idea is this force arises from the individual forces of these individual molecules hitting the walls of the container.